kewtree1408/emonalerts/README.md

-EDocMon is easy monitoring for your docker containers.
+EMonAlerts is easy monitoring for your servers.

 [test badge]
 [version python badge]